Roger Williams Public School No. 10: Description

 The public school was closed in 1941, and subsequently acquired by the Roman Catholic Diocese of Scranton for use as a consolidated Catholic high school.
 It was renamed in 1973, as Bishop Klonowski High School, and closed in 1982.

 The property was acquired by Lackawanna Junior College in 1982.
-In 2012, it is occupied by Goodwill Industries.
+In 2012, Goodwill Industries established an assisted housing complex in the building.

 It was added to the National Register of Historic Places in 1997.